About Marie Kohler

 Named “Artist of the Year” by the Milwaukee Arts Board, Marie Kohler has written six plays, five of which have been professionally produced and received significant recognition.

 WITCH HOUSE, Kohler's most recent playwriting venture, is currently in development.
 It was named a finalist for both the Todd McNerney Playwriting Award and the Wisconsin Wrights Play Festival.

 THE DIG was nominated for the Susan Smith Blackburn Prize (along with BOSWELL’S DREAMS and COUNTING DAYS).

 BOSWELL’S DREAMS was named “Best of the Year” by Milwaukee Magazine in 2005.

-MIDNIGHT AND MOLL FLANDERS earned “Best New Play of 2000” from Milwaukee Magazine.
+MIDNIGHT AND MOLL FLANDERS University of Wisconsin-Parkside production was invited to KCACTF Region III Festival, Madison, WI, 2019.
+Earned “Best New Play of 2000” from Milwaukee Magazine.
 In 2018 it was named a semifinalist in Southeastern Louisiana University's Inkslinger playwriting competition.

 COUNTING DAYS earned a nomination for the American Association of Theater Critics’ “Best New Regional Play.”